EEN421/EEN421.github.io/_posts/🛠️-KQL-Toolbox-#2:-Find-Your-Noisiest-Log-Sources-(with-Cost-🤑).md

 <br/><br/>

 # 🧠 Closing Thoughts
-At this point, you’re no longer guessing where your Sentinel money is going — you’ve got receipts.
-You know which tables are loud, which severities are bloated, and which Windows Event IDs are quietly eating your budget every single day.
-That alone puts you ahead of most SOCs.
-But there’s still one missing piece: knowing exactly which individual events, users, and systems are generating that noise — and why. ⚔️
+At this point, you’re no longer guessing where your Sentinel budget disappears — you’ve got hard evidence.
+You can see which tables are screaming, which severities are over-collecting, and which data sources are quietly siphoning dollars day after day.
+That visibility alone puts you ahead of most SOCs still flying blind.

+But here’s the reality check: tables don’t create noise — specific events do.
+And events don’t log themselves.

+In the next installment of KQL Toolbox, we zoom all the way in — down to the exact Event IDs, accounts, and systems responsible for the bloat.
+You’ll move from “this table is expensive” to “this event, on this host, by this user, is the problem.” 🔍🔥

+That’s where cost optimization turns into control, and logging hygiene becomes an engineering discipline — not a guessing game.

+Stay sharp.
+The receipts are about to get very specific. 😼⚔️

 <br/><br/>